Where & When Did Wigs Become so Popular?

 U- Part Wigs

 Another famous modern wig is called the U-Part wig.
-This type of wig is created with a horseshoe-shaped gap on the top of the wearer’s hair to lay over the wig.
+Wig makes create this type of wig with a horseshoe-shaped gap on the top of the wearer’s hair to lay over the wig.
 The “u-part” creates a natural look and makes the wearer feel like they’re wearing their hair.

 Wigs have evolved tremendously.
 No longer are we making wigs with palm leaves and wool, and no longer are we plastering cornstarch on our heads to create white hair.
 Nowadays, you can feel comfortable wearing a beautiful, natural-looking wig.